OpenEvalProject/evals/manuscripts/elife-60681/v1/manuscript.md

 ## Abstract

 Piwi-interacting RNAs (piRNAs) play essential roles in silencing repetitive elements to promote fertility in metazoans.
 Studies in worms, flies, and mammals reveal that piRNAs are expressed in a sex-specific manner.
 However, the mechanisms underlying this sex-specific regulation are unknown.
-Here we identify SNPC-1.3, a male germline-enriched variant of a conserved subunit of the small nuclear RNA-activating protein complex, as a male-specific piRNA transcription factor in Caenorhabditis elegans .
+Here we identify SNPC-1.3, a male germline-enriched variant of a conserved subunit of the small nuclear RNA-activating protein complex, as a male-specific piRNA transcription factor in Caenorhabditis elegans.
 SNPC-1.3 colocalizes with the core piRNA transcription factor, SNPC-4, in nuclear foci of the male germline.
 Binding of SNPC-1.3 at male piRNA loci drives spermatogenic piRNA transcription and requires SNPC-4.
 Loss of snpc-1.3 leads to depletion of male piRNAs and defects in male-dependent fertility.
 Furthermore, TRA-1, a master regulator of sex determination, binds to the snpc-1.3 promoter and represses its expression during oogenesis.
 Loss of TRA-1 targeting causes ectopic expression of snpc-1.3 and male piRNAs during oogenesis.
 Thus, sexually dimorphic regulation of snpc-1.3 expression coordinates male and female piRNA expression during germline development.

 ## Introduction